The UK faces many of the same problems as developed countries across the world.

 Addressing these challenges will undoubtedly be a priority for the next government.
 But by focusing on architecture and the built environment – that is, buildings and the places in between them – we can help to resolve these pressing issues and foster greater growth, save money to the public purse and improve the places we live, work and play in the long term.

-The next Government needs to set out a long-term vision, a National Spatial Strategy for places which will identify major infrastructure, large housing developments, aspirations for improving quality of life and long-term sustainability.
+The next government needs to set out a long-term vision, a National Spatial Strategy for places that will identify major infrastructure, large housing developments, aspirations for improving quality of life and long-term sustainability.

 Improving the quality of housing is as important as increasing supply.
-With new homes in the UK are the smallest in Western Europe, the public is dissatisfied with the quality of new homes.
-To increase the quality and quantity of new homes the next Government needs to empower local authorities to start building again and encourage the support of the public for new development.
+New homes in the UK are the smallest in Western Europe; the public is dissatisfied with the quality of new homes.
+To increase the quality and quantity of new homes the next government needs to empower local authorities to start building again and encourage the support of the public for new development.

 Health and Older People